 Create the application

-- Click File > New Project > Cloud > Service Fabric Application.
+In the New Project dialog, choose Cloud > Service Fabric Application.

 Visual Studio creates the application project and the stateful service project and displays them in Solution Explorer.